CBBIO/protein-metamorphisms-is/README.md

 ## **Get started:**

-To execute the full process chain, simply run:
+To execute the full extraction process, simply run:

 ```bash
 python main.py
 ```

-This command will trigger the complete workflow, starting from the initial data preprocessing stages and continuing through to the final analysis and output generation.
+This command will trigger the complete workflow, starting from the initial data preprocessing stages and continuing through to the final data organization and storage.

 ## **Customizing the Workflow:**

 You can customize the sequence of tasks executed by modifying `main.py` or adjusting the relevant parameters in the `config.yaml` file.
-This allows you to tailor the process flow to meet specific research needs or to experiment with different methodologies.
+This allows you to tailor the extraction process to meet specific research needs or to experiment with different data processing configurations.